District Policy Washington County School District Logo

 3.3.
 Provisional Educator Evaluation and Mentor Assistance

 3.3.1.
-The principal of a provisional Educator shall assign a mentor teacher to work with the provisional Educator.
-The mentor shall assist the provisional Educator to become effective and competent in the teaching profession and school system.
-The mentor teacher shall not serve as an evaluator of the provisional Educator.
-While the mentor teacher shall provide reasonable guidance and direction, based on observation and knowledge, it shall be the ultimate responsibility of the provisional Educator to seek advice and assistance as necessary from the mentor teacher.
+The principal of a Provisional Educator shall assign a mentor teacher to work with the Provisional Educator.
+The mentor shall assist the Provisional Educator to become effective and competent in the teaching profession and school system.
+The mentor teacher shall not serve as an evaluator of the Provisional Educator.
+While the mentor teacher shall provide reasonable guidance and direction, based on observation and knowledge, it shall be the ultimate responsibility of the Provisional Educator to seek advice and assistance as necessary from the mentor teacher.

 3.4.
 Career Educator Evaluation:

 3.4.1.
-Career Educators shall participate in and receive a Summative Evaluation at least once every three years.
+Career Educators shall participate in and receive a Summative Evaluation at least once every four years.
 A Career Educator may be subject to additional Summative Evaluations at any time based on information obtained during the Formative Evaluation process, if any of the Lines of Evidence suggests a need for a Summative Evaluation, or if the Educator’s Administrator has reason to believe it would helpful.

 3.5.
 Educator Evaluation Process